Bound (video game)

-Bound is a platform video game developed by Santa Monica Studio and Plastic and published by Sony Interactive Entertainment for the PlayStation 4 on August 16, 2016.
+Bound is a 2016 platform video game developed by Plastic and published by Sony Interactive Entertainment for the PlayStation 4.

 The game received mostly positive reviews, with critics praising its art style and originality, but the gameplay was criticized as shallow.

 Gameplay

 The player controls an unnamed princess and ballet dancer as she makes her way through surreal, dreamlike environments.
 She must complete platforming challenges and has the ability to repel enemies with her dancing.

 The game uses an "Edge Guard" to prevent the player from falling off certain platforms.
 This was because the developer believed that being able to fall off detracted from the game experience by forcing players to pay closer attention to the character's legs than to the world.
 There are some places where the princess can fall and die, but she will respawn nearby.

 Plot

 The game takes place inside the mind of a pregnant woman who is revisiting her childhood home and memories.
 In the woman's mind world, the main character is a Princess who is following the orders of her mother, the Queen, to vanquish a monster that is destroying the world.
 According to the game's creative director, "everything in the game is a big metaphor", and there are scenes in the game that show real life and not the game's world.